Advanced-Computer-Lab-2022/Teen-Titans/README.md

 ## How to use
 If you are a user who wants to view and register for online courses then you should sign up as an individual trainee.
 If you're an instructor or a corporate trainee then the admin will sign you up with a username and a password that you can change later.
 However if you're not signed in you will not be able to register for courses.
+To get the project running, clone the repository and then cd to the file then open the terminal and type `cd backend` then type `nodemon app.js` to run the backend and to run the frontend `cd frontend` then type `npm start` and the browser will open your react app.

 ## Credits
 Our team (teen-titans): Haneen Mahmoud 49-2738, Doha Adel 49-7673, Roba Maged 49-4215, Habiba Yasser 49-3505, Zeina Yasser 49-3506